 Best Elliptical Trainers for Small Spaces

-Front drive designed elliptical trainers are naturally the most compact design, as opposed to rear and center drive trainers.
-Front drive means that the drive system (the motor and brakes) are located to the front of the trainer.
-Front drive trainers are also the most popular because they typically require the littlest maintenance, are cheaper, and easier to move and tilt or transport since the back is lighter than the front.
-Average dimensions will vary by brand of course, but front drive trainers are built for residential use (whereas rear drive are typically used in commercial gyms, but not always), so they are going to naturally be much lighter and just better for in-home use overall.
+Front-drive elliptical trainers are usually the most compact elliptical machines by design, as opposed to rear– or center-drive trainers.
+Front drive trainers are also the most popular because they typically require the least maintenance, come with a low price point, and are easier to transport.
+Average dimensions vary by brand of course, but front drive trainers are built for residential use (whereas rear drive models are typically used in commercial gyms), so they are naturally much lighter and a better fit for home gym spaces.

-We’ve compiled a list of reviews of the top compact elliptical machines.
+For more options, check out this list of the top compact elliptical machines.